erikapat/python-tips/README.md

 # Python Tips

-This repo contains experiments or interesting commands and modules that may be useful for presentations/projects/etc
+This repo contains experiments or interesting libraries and modules that may be useful for presentations/projects/etc

 **Experiments are mostly developed with python:**